-Junior faculty are not encouraged to devote substantial time and energy to service activities, but are expected to provide limited service on Department committees.
-Service is interpreted to include activities that contribute to the life of the Department and the academic community, defined broadly.
+Junior faculty are not expected to devote substantial time and energy to service activities, but are expected to provide limited service to the Department, College, or University.
+Service to the wider academic profession or the wider public are also recognized.
+Service is primarily interpreted to include activities that contribute to the life of the Department and the academic community, defined broadly.
 Participation or leadership in professional organizations meets these criteria.
 Service may also be reflected in reports developed in formal association with governmental agencies or non-governmental organizations, in the case of research reports.
-At least one form of professional service beyond reviews of manuscripts or grant proposals is expected.
+At least one form of professional service beyond reviews of manuscripts or grant proposals is expected by the time that a candidate is considered for promotion and tenure review.